wp-plugins/ban-hammer/readme.txt

 = Does this work on BuddyPress? =

 Yes.
-(I have not fully tested with Multisite and BuddyPress.)
+Caveat: I have not fully tested with Multisite and BuddyPress, so I want to warn you that it doesn't always give the pretty error message.
+It does ban hammer them, though, so ... yay?

 = Why doesn't this work AT ALL on my site!? =